freeflowthought/X402_Improvement_Proposal/TrustChain_Litepaper.md

 | **Centralized arbitration is opaque** | Rules are unclear, costs are high, and cross-border enforcement is weak |
 | **Off-chain verification is hard** | Smart contracts cannot verify off-chain events without pluggable proof and arbitration |

+Web2 already uses escrow + arbitration.
+For example, Alipay and similar platforms provide dispute resolution and can arbitrate delivery issues.
+This validates the business need, but it also highlights the dependency: the rules, evidence standards, and outcomes are controlled by a single platform and limited by jurisdiction.
+TrustApp brings the same concept to a neutral, verifiable settlement layer so procedures are transparent, composable, and enforceable across borders without trusting one operator.

 ### 1.3 Why Existing Approaches Are Insufficient

 #### Structural limits of x402